White Room (film): Home media

 The movie was released in Canada on VHS by Alliance Releasing Home Video.
 In 2002, the film was released on DVD by Alliance Atlantis.
 The DVD contains a widescreen presentation, French and English audio tracks, and an audio commentary by the director.

-Streaming

 As of 2019 the film has been released online on Canada Media Fund's Encore+ YouTube channel.

+In 2023, Telefilm Canada announced that the film was one of 23 titles that will be digitally restored under its new Canadian Cinema Reignited program to preserve classic Canadian films.